-I have described how a private system of courts and police might function but not the laws it would produce and enforce; I have discussed institutions, not results.
-That is why I have used the term 'anarcho-capitalist', which describes the institutions, rather than 'libertarian'.
+I have described how a private system of courts and police might function, but not the laws it would produce and enforce; I have discussed institutions, not results.
+That is why I have used the term anarcho-capitalist, which describes the institutions, rather than libertarian.
 Whether these institutions will produce a libertarian society-a society in which each person is free to do as he likes with himself and his property as long as he does not use either to initiate force against others-remains to be proven.

 Under some circumstances they will not.
 If almost everyone believes strongly that heroin addiction is so horrible that it should not be permitted anywhere under any circumstances, anarcho-capitalist institutions will produce laws against heroin.
-Laws are being produced for a market and that is what the market wants.
+Laws are being produced for a market, and that is what the market wants.

 But market demands are in dollars, not votes.
-The legality of heroin will be determined not by how many are for or against but by how high a cost each side is willing to bear in order to get its way.
-People who want to control other people's lives are rarely eager to pay for the privilege; they usually expect to be paid for the services they provide for their victims.
-And those on the receiving end, whether of laws against drugs, laws against pornography, or laws against sex, get a lot more pain out of the oppression than their oppressors get pleasure.
+The legality of heroin will be determined, not by how many are for or against but by how high a cost each side is willing to bear in order to get its way.
+People who want to control other people's lives are rarely eager to pay for the privilege; they usually expect to be paid for the 'services' they provide for their victims.
+And those on the receiving end- whether of laws against drugs, laws against pornography, or laws against sex-get a lot more pain out of the oppression than their oppressors get pleasure.
 They are willing to pay a much higher price to be left alone than anyone is willing to pay to push them around.
 For that reason the laws of an anarcho-capitalist society should be heavily biased toward freedom.

-So compulsory puritanism-crimes without victims-should be much rarer under anarcho-capitalism than under political institutions.
+So compulsory puritanism-'crimes without victims'-should be much rarer under anarcho-capitalism than under political institutions.
 We can get some idea of how rare by considering the costs such laws now impose on their victims and the value of such laws to their supporters.
 If the value of a law to its supporters is less than its cost to its victims, that law, by the logic of the previous chapter, will not survive in an anarcho-capitalist society.

 Heroin addicts pay over \$2 billion a year for heroin.
-If heroin were legal, its cost would be much lower.
+If heroin were legal, its cost would be very low.
 Almost all of the \$2 billion now spent for heroin is the cost of the law, not the habit; addicts bear additional costs in prison sentences, overdoses caused by the poor quality control typical of illegal products, and other side effects of the laws against heroin.
 Heroin addicts would therefore be willing, if necessary, to bear a cost of \$2 billion or more in order to have the drug legal.
-It would cost the rest of the population, assuming all of them wanted to keep heroin illegal, an annual expenditure of about ten dollars per capita or forty dollars per family to match that.
+It would cost the nonaddicts about ten dollars per capita or forty dollars per family, per year, to match that.

-If the choice had to be made on an all-or-nothing basis, public opinion against heroin is probably strong enough that people would be willing to bear that cost.
-But one of the advantages of a market system of laws is its ability to tailor its product to its customers, geographically as well as in other ways.
+If the choice had to be made on an all-or-nothing basis, public opinion is probably so strongly against heroin that people would be willing to bear that cost.
+But one of the advantages of a market system of laws is its ability to tailor its product to its customers- geographically, as well as in other ways.
 If the maximum return comes from having heroin illegal in some places and legal in others, that is what will happen.